eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 IETF Hackathons encourage the IETF community to collaborate on running code related to existing and evolving Internet standards.
 IETF Hackathons aim to:

 * Advance the pace and relevance of IETF standards activities by bringing the speed and collaborative spirit of open source development into the IETF
-* Bring developers and young people into IETF and get them exposed to and interested in the IETF
+* Bring developers and early career professionals into IETF and get them exposed to and interested in the IETF

 IETF Hackathons are free to attend and open to everyone.
 Software developers are the primary audience, but participation by subject-matter experts who are not necessary developers is encouraged and very important as well.
-Similarly, while the Hackathon is meant to attract newcomers and those who do not typically view themselves as standards people, long time IETF contributors, including Internet-Draft authors, working group chairs, and subject-matter experts, are key participants as well.
-Group dynamics and blending of skill sets and perspectives are extremely valuable aspects of IETF Hackathons.
+Similarly, while the Hackathon is meant to attract newcomers and people who do not typically attend standards meetings, long time IETF contributors, including Internet-Draft authors, working group chairs, and subject-matter experts, are key participants as well.
+Collaboration and blending of skill sets and perspectives are extremely valuable aspects of IETF Hackathons.

 In addition to the running code created and improved as a result of each Hackathon, the exchange of ideas, extensions of human networks, and establishment of trust, respect, and friendships are some of the most valuable outputs of each Hackathon.
 Code written in a programming language can be more illustrative and less confrontational than opinions expressed during a meeting or in an email.
 Working together to find common understanding of proposals, concerns, and solutions that result in improvements to evolving Internet standards is as important as the development of running code that implements or validates the correctness of these same proposals.

 Consequently, IETF Hackathons are collaborative events, not competitions.
 Any competitiveness among participants is friendly and in the spirit of advancing the pace and relevance of new and evolving Internet standards.
 IETF Hackathons are inclusive, not only in terms of who can participate but also in terms of the projects included in each Hackathon.
 All projects should be related to existing or proposed Internet standards in some way.
-Examples include, but are not limited to, interoperability of implementations, proof of concepts, and tools.
+Examples include, but are not limited to, interoperability of implementations, proof of concepts, and tools that help implement, monitor, or deploy network protocols.

 IETF Hackathons foster an open environment, with much of the code being open source and projects results typically shared publicly.
 The Hackathon operates under the {{NOTE-WELL}}; however, the rules and terms around code are those of the license associated with the code.
 Although code is often and preferably open source, it may be proprietary as well.